pchuck/monome-teletype/README.md

 * param knob controls octave range

 ## fader-grid (16)
+A grid-based fader.

 * TR 1-8: on fader level change
 * CV 1-8: fader level

 ## chord-flow-gen-grid (15)
+A generative machine that generates four channels of dynamic chord-based melody, (with crow) two channels of envelopes, and (with ansible) four channels of modulation.
+Grid is used to steer the ship.

 * IN1 is clock
 * outputs 1-4 are v/oct, generative degrees of a chord selected by param knob
 * triggers 1-4 are gates, probabilistic (1: 100%, 2:75%, 3:50%, 4:25%)